Editorial reference page

 - European Conference on Gender Equality in Higher Education

-- Grace Hopper Celebration - largest annual convening of women technologists, with a substantial research and academic track.
+- Grace Hopper Celebration - the largest annual convening of women technologists, with a substantial research and academic track.